kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

-The **FOOL** waits, tucked somewhere behind a nebula of broken prayers.
+The 𝐅𝐎𝐎𝐋 waits, tucked somewhere behind a nebula of broken prayers.
 It laughs like the first scream of a child.
 It dreams in equations that rot civilizations.
 It is the lie beneath every act of love, every promise, every god.